Per- and Polyfluoroalkyl Substances (PFAS)

 PFAS and Public Health

-Chemicals like PFAS do not originate in the Tampa Bay Water treated drinking water supply provided to Pinellas County Utilities customers.
+Chemicals like PFAS do not originate in the Tampa Bay Water treated drinking water supply provided to PCU customers.
 The manufacturing and use of products with PFAS puts PFAS chemicals into the environment, where, over time, they may end up in drinking water supplies.

 What is the EPA doing?